near/docs/docs/tutorials/contracts/xcc-receipts.md

 Since NEAR is a sharded blockchain, the runtime packages the call from `A` to `B` into an `ActionReceipt`.
 At the same time, the shard containing `A` registers a callback by creating a pending `ActionReceipt`.
 On the next block, the shard containing `B` will process the `ActionReceipt` from `A` invoking the method on `B`.
 It will then take the returned value from `B` and package it into a `DataReceipt`.
 Then, on the next block, the shard containing `A` will process the `DataReceipt` from `B` and trigger the pending `ActionReceipt` from earlier, invoking the registered callback.

-1. contract `A` calls contract `B`
+1. Contract `A` calls contract `B`
-2. the runtime prepares the cross contract call by:
+2. The runtime prepares the cross contract call by:
    - creating an `ActionReceipt` to send to the shard containing `B`
    - creating a pending `ActionReceipt` that it stores locally
-3. on the next block, the shard containing `B`:
+3. On the next block, the shard containing `B`:
    - processes the `ActionReceipt` invoking the method on `B`
    - takes the return value from `B` and packages it into a `DataReceipt`
-4. on the next block, the shard containing `A` triggers the pending `ActionReceipt` with the data from `B`
+4. On the next block, the shard containing `A` triggers the pending `ActionReceipt` with the data from `B`

 <!--DOCUSAURUS_CODE_TABS-->